AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/README.md

 ![Assembly2MuJoCo Icon](resources/icons/assembly2mujoco-icon.svg)

-This is a [FreeCAD](https://www.freecad.org/) macro to export an Assembly made with the builtin [Assembly Workbench](https://wiki.freecad.org/Assembly_Workbench) to [MuJoCo](https://mujoco.org/).
+This is a [FreeCAD](https://www.freecad.org/) workbench to export an Assembly made with the builtin [Assembly Workbench](https://wiki.freecad.org/Assembly_Workbench) for simulation in [MuJoCo](https://mujoco.org/).

 ![Export of universal joint assembly to MuJoCo](examples/universal_joint/output.gif)

 *Export of universal joint assembly to MuJoCo*

-If you find any bugs while using the macro, please feel free to open an [issue](https://github.com/AnesBenmerzoug/FreeCAD-Macro-AssemblyExportToMuJoCo/issues).
+If you find any bugs while using the macro, please feel free to open an [issue](https://github.com/AnesBenmerzoug/FreeCAD-Assembly2MuJoCo/issues).

 ## Changelog